configcat/docs/website/docs/sdk-reference/java.md

 This is the same format that the SDK fetches from the ConfigCat CDN.
 It allows the usage of all features you can do on the ConfigCat Dashboard.

-For a baseline, you can download your configuration from ConfigCat's CDN and use it in a file.
+You can download your current config.json from ConfigCat's CDN and use it as a baseline.

-The URL to your configuration is based on your [Data Governance](advanced/data-governance.md):
+The URL to your current config.json is based on your [Data Governance](advanced/data-governance.md) settings:

 - GLOBAL: `https://cdn-global.configcat.com/configuration-files/{YOUR-SDK-KEY}/config_v5.json`
 - EU: `https://cdn-eu.configcat.com/configuration-files/{YOUR-SDK-KEY}/config_v5.json`